eme64/blog/_posts/2026-03-20-Simple-Vectorized-Algorithms.md

 }
 ```

-Running the benchmark on an array with `10000` elements on my `x64 AVX512` laptop, and a `aarch64 NEON` OCI machine:
+Running the benchmark on an array with `10000` elements on my `x64 AVX512` laptop, and an `aarch64 NEON` OCI machine:

 <img width="700" alt="copy performance 10000" src="https://github.com/user-attachments/assets/74db8491-7e4a-4749-a8d6-986acf5dd7e8" />